 Program Requirements and Timeline

-By the end of the first year of study:
+During the second year of study:

-- Indication by student of preferred major advisor
+- Indication by student of preferred Major Advisor

 By the end of the second year of study: